-This user's manual contains information and warnings which must be followed to ensure the safe performance of the Otogram.
+This User's Guide contains information and warnings which must be followed to ensure the safe performance of the Otogram.
 Local government rules and regulations, if applicable, should also be followed at all times.

-The Otogram has been designed and verified to comply with EN 60601-1 "Safety of Medical Electrical Equipment".
-To ensure safe performance, the Product must be installed correctly with strict adherence to the following safety requirements.
-The following symbols appear on the Otogram to indicate that it is important for users to refer to the associated warnings given in this manual.
+The Otogram has been designed and verified to comply with IEC 60601-1 "Safety of Medical Electrical Equipment".
+To ensure safe performance, the product must be installed correctly with strict adherence to the following safety requirements.
+The following symbols appear on the Otogram to indicate that it is important for users to refer to the associated warnings given in this guide.
 Please pay special attention to these warnings.

 No modification of this equipment is allowed.
-If non-system equipment is connected, it is the operator's responsibility to ensure that the assembled system complies with EN 60601-1.
+If non-system equipment is connected, it is the operator's responsibility to ensure that the assembled system complies with IEC 60601-1.

-Table 1 - Safety Symbols † Type B Applied Part This symbol indicates compliance with Type B requirements of EN 60601-1.
+Table 1 - Safety Symbols Ŕ Type B Applied Part This symbol indicates compliance with Type B requirements of EN 60601-1.
 This class of equipment is allowed in domestic establishments when used under the jurisdiction of a health care professional.
 Caution Only the original power cable supplied with the Product must be used.
 This must be fitted with an approved 3-pole mains (line) plug, which has a protective earth conductor.
 The Product must only be connected to an AC power supply that has a protective earth conductor in accordance with EN requirements.
 CAUTION: Grounding continuity should be checked periodically.
 Avoid using extension cables.
 The increased length of the cable may increase the resistance of the protective earth conductor beyond acceptable levels.
-To disconnect the unit from main power, either disconnect the AC plug from the outlet, or disconnect the DC Out connector from the Otogram.
-Use only Model #PMP135-13-3B (15.6V) Power Supply The use of accessory equipment not complying with the equivalent safety requirements of this equipment, may lead to a reduced level of safety of the resulting system.
-Consideration relating to the choice shall include: • Use of accessory in the patient vicinity • Evidence that the safety certification of the accessory has been performed in accordance to the appropriate EN 60601-1 and/or EN 60601-1-1 harmonized standard. (((•))) Intentional Non-lonizing Radiation The pager transmitter produces non-ionizing radiation. • USB port Plug USB cables (such as the one to the printer) into these ports.
-They are connected to the PC's USB ports - Network port Plug network (Ethernet) cables into this port.
-It is connected to the PC's Ethernet port 2 Do Not Reuse Eartips provided for use on Insert Earphones and Probes are intended for single use only.
+To disconnect the unit from main power, disconnect the AC plug from the outlet.
+The use of accessory equipment not complying with the equivalent safety requirements of this equipment, may lead to a reduced level of safety of the resulting system.
+The Otogram S3000R is suitable for use in all establishments other than domestic and those directly connected to the public low-voltage power supply network that supplies buildings used for domestic purposes (Class A). $(((\bullet)))$ Intentional Non-Ionizing Radiation The pager transmitter produces non-ionizing radiation.
+USB port Plug USB cables (such as the one to the printer) into these ports.
+They are connected to the PC's USB ports Network port Plug network (Ethernet) cables into this port.
+It is connected to the PC's Ethernet port 2 Do Not Reuse Ear tips provided for use on Insert Earphones and Probes are intended for single use only.
 Once used, they should be disposed of rather than cleaned and used again.
-7 Do Not Dispose of Devices Return used devices to manufacturer for proper disposal.
-Refer to Operating Instructions
+X Do Not Dispose of Devices Return used devices to manufacturer for proper disposal. i Refer to Operating Instructions